-Investment restriction Deviation Investment of at least 51% of the fund assets in bonds Other investment focus, e.g., investment in bond and/or money market instruments. funds, money market funds, mixed funds, equity funds and/or derivative funds.
-Investment only in issuers who have been classified as Other sustainability approach sustainable for investments in securities and money market instruments.
-Investment only in investment funds classified as sus- Different rule, or no limitation tainable No extended issuer limit (more than 35% of the fund as- Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market in- sets) for investment in securities and money market struments of certain issuers (sovereigns, regional au- instruments of certain issuers (sovereigns, regional thorities, international organizations) authorities, international organizations) Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 20% of the fund assets and for hedging purposes.
-Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 49% of the fund assets.
+Investment restriction Deviation Investment of at least 51% of the fund assets in the Other investment focus, e.g., investment in mixed form of directly purchased individual securities, i.e. funds, equity funds and/or derivative funds which are not held indirectly through investment funds or derivatives in bonds and/or money market instruments.
+Investment of at least 80% of the fund assets in Different or no sustainability approach investments that are used to fulfill environmental and/or social characteristics and/or sustainable investment objectives.
+No investment in companies that are affected by the Different or no sustainability approach criteria in Article 12 (1) letters (a) through (g) of Delegated Regulation 2020/1818 (minimum standards for so-called "EU Paris-aligned Benchmarks").
+No extended issuer limit (more than 35% of the fund Extended issuer limit (more than 35% of the fund assets) for investment in securities and money market assets) for investment in securities and money instruments of certain issuers (sovereigns, regional market instruments of certain issuers (sovereigns, authorities, international organizations) regional authorities, international organizations) The purchase of not fully paid-in securities / money Different rule, or no limitation market instruments for up to 10% of the fund assets Derivative instruments may be purchased as part of the Different rule, or no limitation investment strategy for up to 20% of the fund assets and for hedging purposes.
+The overall risk for derivative instruments which are not Different rule held for hedging purposes is limited to 20% of the overall net value of the fund assets.
+Sight deposits and deposits at notice may be purchased Different rule, or no limitation for up to 20% of the fund assets.
 No repurchase agreements are currently in force.
 Repurchase agreements may be used.
 Securities lending transactions may be used for up to Different rule, or no limitation 30% of the fund assets.